Updated: Jun 15, 2021

 Jordanian Baklava by "Anabtawi Sweets"

 Najeeb Thawabi founded Anabtawi Sweets in 1983.
 The company, which has grown rapidly in the sector has 17 branches in various cities.
 The aim of the company is to offer its customers both delicious and luxurious products.

-Customers state that Anabtawi Sweets baklava is low fat, crispy and long lasting.
-Unfortunately, the longevity of baklava sold by the firm increases the likelihood of adding additives.
+Customers state that Anabtawi Sweets baklava is low fat, crispy, and long-lasting.

 Muhtar Sweets, founded in Istanbul in 2013, is the first registered Turkish company specializing in traditional Damascus desserts.
 The company exports its products to the USA, Canada, England, all European and Arab countries.